- Proposed Malibu Unified School District

 During this time, the City will gather information from SM-MUSD and work with County Committee staff to develop the feasibility report and demonstrate once and for all that the City’s proposal sufficiently addresses all nine of the State’s criteria.

 CITY'S PRELIMINARY PETITION TO FORM AN INDEPENDENT MALIBU UNIFIED SCHOOL DISTRICT SUBMITTED TO LACOE

-View the City's preliminary petition for unification of a new Malibu Unified School District submitted to the LACOE) County Committee on School District Organization (County Committee) submitted in April 2021.
+View the City's preliminary petition for unification of a new Malibu Unified School District submitted to the Los Angeles County Office of Education's (LACOE) County Committee on School District Organization (County Committee) submitted in April 2021.

-The LACOE County Committee held a public hearing on the City's petition to form an independent Malibu Unified School District (MUSD) o.
+The LACOE County Committee held a public hearing on the City's petition to form an independent Malibu Unified School District (MUSD) on Saturday, April 17, 2021.
 (View video of the meeting).
 The County Committee ultimately decided to continue the hearing to Saturday, September 18, 2021.

 LACOE COUNTY COMMITTEE ON SCHOOL DISTRICT ORGANIZATION STAFF'S PRELIMINARY REPORT ON THE CITY'S PETITION

 On September 2, 2021, LACOE County Committee staff distributed its preliminary report on the City's petition.
 The County Committee staff also released a Spanish language version of the report's executive summary.